Achievable logoAchievable logo

 R = 8nl/pi r4.

-Notably, large blood vessels have less impact on the total resistance compared to arterioles.
+Notably, large blood vessels have less impact on total resistance compared to arterioles.
 [Co-relate that with the protocol of invasive interventions only when coronary stenosis (big vessel) is above 70%.]

-Compliance and capacitance of blood vessels: Compliance or capacitance is stated as the change in the volume of a blood vessel divided by change in pressure within the vessel.
-If a vessel has greater compliance then it can hold comparatively larger volumes of blood without increasing it’s pressure significantly.
-It is given by the formula C = V/P, where C is the compliance, V is the volume of blood in the blood vessel while P is the pressure in the vessel.
-In CVS, veins are also called capacitance vessels as they can hold a greater volume of blood at lower pressures.
-If we plot a graph of V on the Y axis and P on the X axis, then the slope is compliance.
-Steeper the slope, higher is the compliance.
-With aging, blood vessels become less compliant.
+Compliance and capacitance of blood vessels: Compliance (capacitance) is the change in vessel volume divided by the change in pressure within the vessel.
+A vessel with greater compliance can hold a larger volume of blood with a smaller rise in pressure.
+It is given by C = V/P, where C is compliance, V is the volume of blood in the vessel, and P is the pressure in the vessel.

 Sign up for free to take 18 quiz questions on this topic